parvez301901/an-addon-for-elementor/readme.txt

 1. install the plugin through the WordPress plugins screen directly.
 2. Activate the plugin through the 'Plugins' screen in WordPress.
 3. All available elements are accessible within the Elementor editor interface.
-4. All these elements are organized under the 'AN AddonCraft' category in your Elementor widget panel for easy access.
+4. All these elements are organized under the 'AN Addon' category in your Elementor widget panel for easy access.

 == Frequently Asked Questions ==